RuiyinL/ChatGPT_Usage_On_GitHub/README.md

 **Note:** If you encounter errors related to missing directories or files, manually create the necessary directories and retry.

 ### Experiment Environment
-Ensure that the following packages are installed:
+Required packages and their versions:
 * `beautifulsoup4==4.12.3`
 * `emoji==2.12.1`
 * `lxml==5.2.2`